kgisl/cs8251/notes/unit5.md

 }  // end main

 ```
-Lines 40–41 position the file position pointer for the file referenced by cfPtr to the
+We position the file position pointer for the file referenced by cfPtr to the
 byte location calculated by `(client.accountNum - 1) * sizeof(struct clientData)`.

 The value of this expression is called the offset or the displacement.
 Because the account number is between 1 and 100 but the byte positions in the file start with 0, 1 is subtracted from the account number when calculating the byte location of the record.
 Thus, for record 1, the file position pointer is set to byte 0 of the file.
 The symbolic constant `SEEK_SET` indicates that the file position pointer is positioned relative to the beginning of the file by the amount of the offset.
 As the above statement indicates, a seek for account number `1` in the file sets the file position pointer to the beginning of the file because the byte location calculated is 0.
 Figure 11.13 illustrates the file pointer referring to a FILE structure in memory.
 The file position pointer in this diagram indicates that the next byte to be read or written is 5 bytes from the beginning of the file.